amnaredo/python-blockchain/README.md

 # python-blockchain

-Development of a blockchain and cryptocurrency using Python, JavaScript and React.js
+Development of a blockchain and cryptocurrency using Python, JavaScript and React